latent-variable/Google_Dino_AI/README.md

 **mutation**
 At the same time motation to those genes occure.
 10 percent chance of gene mutating.
 This is represented by adding a random value ranging from (-.5,.5) to the specific gene.

+**NOTE**
+In order to prevent getting stuck in with random jumping as the optimal solution, 10% of the next generation is made at random, this also helps prevent getting stuck in any local minimun/maximum.